 Paragraph 18 - the number of committee members which your club will have

 The club’s committee must have a President, a Secretary, a Treasurer and a Senior Member and may have other members, up to a maximum of 8 as specified in paragraph 15, and should simply insert the number decided on in paragraph 18.
 It is not permitted, however, to amend the constitution to specify what the various additional roles are; clubs wishing to define particular roles for the additional committee members should specify them instead in by-laws/regulations in accordance with paragraph 28.
 Similarly, if your club feels that more than 8 committee members would be beneficial, you should consider creating non-committee roles via paragraph 28 regulations and by-laws.

 The Proctors do not normally permit clubs to vary the constitution other than as described above.
 However, in certain circumstances and when supported by a compelling case, the Proctors have discretion to authorise variances from the constitution.
 Such authorisation is normally only granted where the Proctors consider that a change is strictly necessary in order to enable the club to carry out its objects (as defined in paragraph 1 of the constitution).
 If you think that your club may have a case supporting departures from the standard constitution, please seek advice from the Clubs Officer in the first instance.

 Whether the list or register is kept in electronic or paper format, the club secretary should be aware of the requirements of the Data Protection Act.
-Full details of the legislation are available from the Information Commissioner’s website.
-(Please see also Other Information.)
+Information about the legislation and further resources are available from the data protection page.